sandovarghese/DSML_Oct_2024/README.md

 Project Goal

 Our goal is to predict sales for retail stores based on historical data provided, with the help of various factors like store type, location, promotional activities, and trends (e.g., holidays, seasons).
-This will enable the management to make data-driven decisions on inventory, marketing, and operations.
+This will enable the management to make data-driven decisions on financial planning, inventory, marketing, and operations.

 Data Overview

 Data set provided consist of following features:

+•	Store ID		: Unique ID for each store
 •	Store Type		: Classification based on the type of store
-•	Location Type	: Classification based on the type of locaton like urban, suburban, etc.
+•	Location Type	: Classification based on the type of location like cities, metro, etc.
 •	Region Code		: Geographical region code for the store
+•	Date			: Date of sales
 •	Holiday		: Indicator of holiday or non-holiday
 •	Discount		: Whether a discount was offered on a given day or whether   promotional activities were carried out on the given day
 •	#Orders		: Number of orders received by the store